Joyce Smith has been an ambassador for her historic neighborhood of East Parkside since 2009.

 The Connector has since become an integral place for gathering, sharing food, watching movies, and connecting the community, both literally and figuratively.

-Recently, Centennial Parkside CDC hosted the Parkside Fresh Food Fest, a 6-event series.
+Recently, Centennial Parkside CDC, in collaboratio with the Reading Terminal Market, the Knight Foundation, and Penn Praxis, hosted the Parkside Fresh Food Fest, a 6-event series.
 Fresh Food Fest aimed to build community, use the new alley space and provide fresh food access to their neighbors.

 Joyce was also a participant in CPI’s Neighbors Helping Neighbors workshops in Fall 2015.
 CPI brought together 15 longtime neighborhood leaders to ask them: What challenges are you facing in your neighborhoods, and what do you do to address them?